marcwebbie/auto-virtualenv/README.md

 indicate a project root, like a `.git` directory or a `.dir-locals.el` file.

+In order, files and paths to check for virtualenv to activate:

+- 0. `.auto-virtualenv-version` eg: `~/.virtualenvs/hello_world`
+- 1. `.python-version` eg: `3.8.0`
+- 2. Try `.venv` dir in the root of project
+- 3. Try finding a virtualenv with the same name of Project Root in `~/.virtualenvs/`.

+If a `auto-virtualenv-version` file is found then activate it from its path in the contents.
-If a .python-version file exists, the contents of the file joined to the project root, form the location of the virtualenv.
+If a `.python-version` file exists, the contents of the file joined to the project root, form the location of the virtualenv.
 Otherwise if a .venv directory is found in the project root, this directory is used.
 Otherwise a directory within `~/.virtualenvs` or